 By legitimation I mean the processes through which political rule becomes tolerated or supported by different groups of people, temporarily resulting in the shared belief that politico-economic arrangements are righteous.

 Popular culture is a pivotal social arena in which legitimation takes place.
-While not political in the narrow sense of the term, it gives rise to and negotiates political meanings and worldviews.
+While popular culture is not political in the narrow sense of the term, it gives rise to and negotiates political meanings and worldviews.
+Popular culture or traditions condition the salience of social arrangements and political programs among social milieus and classes.